Approximate Bayesian Computation with Path Signatures: Path signatures

 \section{Path signatures}

-There are currently few, if any, methods well-suited to performing approximate Bayesian inference for time series models.
-Existing approaches often make unrealistic assumptions such as iid data, or require the use of data transformations that are difficult to construct or that require substantially reducing the length of datasets, which may be prohibitively costly.
-Moreover, where solutions for time series are proposed, their discussion is often limited to univariate data, raising the question of whether methods exist that are robust to more general \gls{lfi} settings, such as those involving multivariate and/or irregularly sampled data with missing values.
+There are currently few methods well-suited to performing approximate Bayesian inference for general time series models.
+Existing approaches often make restrictive assumptions such as \emph{iid} data, or require the use of data transformations that are difficult to construct or that involve a potentially substantial reduction in the length of datasets, which may be prohibitively costly.
+Moreover, where solutions for time series are proposed, their discussion is often limited to univariate data, raising the question of whether methods exist that are robust to more general \gls{lfi} settings, such as those involving multivariate and/or irregularly sampled data with missing values or data evolving on general topological spaces.
 To this end, we introduce the use of \emph{path signatures} as a flexible and general framework for performing \gls{lfi} for complex time series models, and provide an overview of their important properties in this section.